-Daniel H. Grady PrizeAn award presented to the student who has graduated with the highest standing in his or her Law School class.Jennifer FischellClass of 1908 Memorial ScholarshipAwarded to the student who attained the highest scholastic average at the beginning of his or her senior year.
+Daniel H. Grady PrizeAn annual award presented to the student who has graduated with the highest standing in their Law School class after completing the full course of study.

-Class of 1908 Memorial ScholarshipAwarded to the student who attained the highest scholastic average at the end of his or her first year.
+Class of 1908 Memorial ScholarshipAwarded to the student who attained the highest scholastic average at the beginning of their senior year.

 Clara Belfield & Henry Bates Overseas FellowshipFellowships presented to students who have completed two or more years of law school to pursue academic or professional projects abroad.